MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api_environmenttransfer.md

 }
 ```

-## Get list of incoming transfers from specified Entra tenant
+## Get list of incoming transfers from the specified Microsoft Entra tenant

-Get a list incoming transfers on the destination tenant from a specific source tenant that have not yet been completed.
+Get a list incoming transfers on the destination tenant from a specific source tenant that haven't yet been completed.

 > [!NOTE]
 > This API call must be authenticated on the destination tenant.